 Being created presupposes a creator, though some might not agree.
-That’s the sliver of sovereignty in us – we get to choose and let free will worm us away from purpose or towards an inspired life.
+That’s the sliver of sovereignty in us – we get to choose and let free will distract us away from our real purpose or towards an inspired life.

 The lyrics in “One Life to Love” by 33 Miles, urges us to live each mile fully – “You only got one shot at this – one chance to find out the one thing, that you don’t want to miss.”

 Are we focused or exhausted by a million trivial things?
 In the book Thrive, by Ariana Huffington, she recommends completing superficial projects by dropping them.
 Talk about liberation!
 Let’s get our bucket lists and brutally cross out the fluff.